shaghik89/Logistic-Regression-ML-algorithm/README.md

 Final Logistic Regression equation:   log (Y/1-Y) which Y=C+B_1X_1 + B_2 X_2 +...      <br />

  <br />
-Logistic Regression:value of Y or  predicted variable should be dsicrete and categorical variable and it solved the classification problems  <br />
+Logistic Regression: value of Y or  predicted variable should be dsicrete and categorical variable and it solved the classification problems  <br />
 <br />

  Here we explore titanic dataset about people who survived and who did not survive <br />